-Our analysis provides design regimes for optimal direct mechanism in general quasilinear dynamic environments when the incentive compatibility takes into account not only the agent's reporting behaviors but also his stopping decisions.
+Our analysis provides a new design paradigm for optimal direct mechanism in general quasilinear dynamic environments when the dynamic incentive compatibility takes into account not only the agent's reporting behaviors but also his stopping decisions.
 From the necessary and the sufficient conditions, we can design the state-independent terminal payment rule by the allocation rule and the threshold function.
 As a result, the expected first-passage time (i.e., the expected time-horizon of the principal's ex-ante expected payoff) seen at the ex-ante stage is fully determined by the allocation rule and the threshold function given the transition kernels of the state.
-We have described the principal's optimal mechanism design by applying a class of relaxation approach that reformulates the principal's objective function by making the mechanism satisfy the necessary condition.
+We have described the principal's optimal mechanism design by applying a relaxation approach that reformulates the principal's optimal mechanism design by making the principal make decisions at a stationary point.
 Hence, the principal's optimization problem can be handled by finding the optimal allocation rule and the optimal threshold function.
-A regular condition is described to provide a design principle for the state-independent payment rule.
-Due to the analytical intractability, however, we have chosen instead to focus on the case when the threshold function is given with the corresponding expected first-passage time of the ex-ante stage.
-A numerical example of a seller-buyer problem has been shown to illustrate the optimal mechanism design.
+A regular condition has been provided as a design principle for the state-independent payment rule.
+An evaluation approach has been provided to evaluate the loss of the robustness of the dynamic incentive compatibility due to relaxations or computational approximations.
+In a case study, we have shown an example of a relaxed mechanism design and used the evaluation approach to obtain an approximate dynamic incentive-compatible mechanism.